 Frequently Asked Questions

-- Candidates at the Graduate level must have an Ohio teaching license in Middle Childhood Education.
+- Candidates at the post-baccalaureate or Graduate levels must have an Ohio teaching license in Middle Childhood Education.
 No other licenses qualify.

 - You must take endorsement classes in addition to any general education classes in the subject(s) you wish to add to your license.

 The OAE Elementary Education subtest exams I & II, #018 and #019 are required.

 - Note that these exams cover the four core subject areas (math, science, social studies, and language arts) taught at the elementary school level.

 Endorsement classes are offered during the summer semester only.
 All endorsement classes are offered online.
 These courses are intense, since they are shortened to permit candidates to complete endorsement course work in a single summer.

 No. Our goal is to prepare you as well as possible for teaching these additional subjects to your students.
 General education courses do not address content targeted specifically at the intermediate grades, nor do they address pedagogy.
 Therefore, they do not meet state endorsement requirements.